-Automatic facial expression analysis has attracted broad attention due to its numerous potential applications in social media analysis and human-computer interaction (HCI).
-Research on recognizing emotion through facial expressions can be traced back to the 1970s, when Paul Ekman and Friesen (Ekman and Rosenberg, 1997) have defined six basic expressions on account of extensive studies, namely happiness, sadness, anger, surprise, disgust and fear.
+1 Beijing University of Posts and Telecommunications (BUPT), Beijing, China media analysis and human-computer interaction (HCI).
+Research on recognizing emotion through facial expressions can be traced back to the 1970s, when Ekman and Rosenberg (1997) have defined six basic expressions on account of extensive studies, namely happiness, sadness, anger, surprise, disgust and fear.
 Because of their evolutionary significance, most of the previous studies on the discrete categorical emotion description stream have regarded the emotion recognition problem as a singular classification problem and turned to classifying expressions into one of those six categories or seven categories (plus neutral).
-It is reported that nearly up to 100% performances has been achieved on this single-label classification task (Li and Deng, 2018), e.g., 98.9% obtained in (Zhang et al, 2018).
+It is reported that nearly up to 100% performances has been achieved on this single-label classification task (Li and Deng 2018), e.g., 98.9% obtained in Zhang et al. (2018).

 However, while analyzing natural human interactions, one cannot expect that every human will express clear emotional content.
-Authoritative studies (Ekman and Friesen, 2003; Hassin et al, 2013; Izard, 1972; Plutchik, 1991) have discovered that, humans' facial representations are often not pure examples of a single expression category, but always admixtures of different emotions; that is, they appear as combinations, blends, or compounds of different basic emotions.
+Authoritative studies Ekman and Friesen (2003),

+Hassin et al. (2013), Izard (1972) and Plutchik (1991) have discovered that, humans' facial representations are often not pure examples of a single expression category, but always admixtures of different emotions; that is, they appear as combinations, blends, or compounds of different basic emotions.
 For example, one may feel both surprised and fearful concurrently when getting an unexpected fright.
-It is grounded that treating facial expression analysis as a singlelabel classification problem is over simplified and lack of practical applicability.
+It is grounded that treating facial expression analysis as a single-label classification problem is over simplified and lack of practical applicability.